 Brush the edges of the pie crust (that is on the pie press with filling on it) with beaten egg.
 Take your unused heart-shaped pie dough and place it evenly on top of the piece that is on your pie press.

-The edges are brushed with beaten egg, and the pie press is closed, which will seal the edges and give it the nice crimped edges.
+Close the pie press, which will seal the edges of the pie and give it a nice crimped edge.
+Carefully remove your pocket pie from the pie press.
 I pierced the middle of the heart with a few vent holes with a sharp knife, brushed with more egg, and sprinkled with sugar (not shown in the photo below).

-The heart without pie filling is placed on top of the pie filling side.
-With the tines of a fork, you press and seal the edges.
+The unused heart shape (without pie filling) is placed on top of the pie filling side.
+With the tines of a fork, press down and seal the edges.
 Using the tip of a sharp knife, a small vent hole.

 - 1 (15 oz) package refrigerated pie crust dough OR 1 recipe of pastry dough for double crust pie